githubteacher/devs113015/sandy-ut.md

 # My Hometown: Sandy, UT

-- It is a city
+- Its a city
+- Its cold outside